pivot-access-ltd/bma-offline-docs/src/about-networking.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/1/14f6847ed92339061eb4515c12ac2b6117d5cd7c.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/1/14f6847ed92339061eb4515c12ac2b6117d5cd7c.jpeg"></a>

-Let's decode those blocks of bits.
+Let's decode those blocks of bits:

-The Preamble is 7 bytes of clock sync, basically just zeroes and ones like this: ...0101010101....
+ - The **Preamble** is 7 bytes of clock sync, basically just zeroes and ones like this: ...0101010101....
 This gives the receiving station a chance to catch up and sync their clock, so the following data isn't out of sync (and thus misinterpreted).
 To delve just a little deeper, the Preamble helps the receiving NIC figure out the exact amount of time between encoded bits (it's called clock recovery).
 NTP is nice, but Ethernet is an asynchronous LAN protocol, meaning it doesn't expect perfectly synchronised clocks between any two NICs.
 The Preamble is similar to the way an orchestra conductor might "count the players in" so they all get the same rhythm to start.

 <details><summary>Before clock recovery, there was MPE</summary>